Thank you, writers! For making our 2015 Annual Meeting

 A graduate of Middlebury College, the Writing Seminars at Johns Hopkins University, and the Writers' Workshop at the University of Iowa, Stephen has won more than 40 writing awards.
 His work has been translated into numerous languages, and THE CURIOSITY was optioned by 20th Century Fox for a feature film.
 Each year his "Winter Tale" is part of the Vermont Stage Company's annual December performance of the same name.
 He lives in Charlotte with his two sons.

-Stephen will be with us for two presentations during the morning of Jan.
+Stephen gave two presentations during the morning of Jan.
 31.

 First up, "The Biz: Breaking into Publishing"

 As the publishing industry simultaneously innovates and consolidates, the challenges of reaching an audience and making an income from writing grow ever more complex.
 This interactive session addressed such topics as how to find an agent, how to submit a manuscript, what an editor is now, and what the merits and demerits of self-publishing are.

 The foundation of writing is language, though we often take for granted its tools and powers because we use them in conversation all day.
 Through a series of interactive exercises, we examined the potency of language and how to give our writing greater specificity and strength.